jghoman/awesome-apache-airflow/README.md

   - [Understanding Apache Airflow’s key concepts](https://medium.com/@dustinstansbury/understanding-apache-airflows-key-concepts-a96efed52b1a)
   - [How Quizlet uses Apache Airflow in practice](https://medium.com/@dustinstansbury/how-quizlet-uses-apache-airflow-in-practice-a903cbb5626d)
 - [Integrating Apache Airflow with Databricks](https://databricks.com/blog/2017/07/19/integrating-apache-airflow-with-databricks.html) - While this tutorial is focused specifically on Databricks' Spark solutions, it does have a reasonable overview of Airflow basics and demonstrates how a third party solution can quickly integrate into Airflow.
-- [Apache Airflow: Tutorial and Beginners Guide](https://www.polidea.com/blog/apache-airflow-tutorial-and-beginners-guide/) - This article discusses the basic concepts that stand behind Airflow and discusses the problems it solves.
+- [Apache Airflow 2.0 Tutorial](https://turbaszek.medium.com/apache-airflow-2-0-tutorial-41329bbf7211) - This article discusses the basic concepts that stand behind Airflow and discusses the problems it solves.
 - [Testing and debugging Apache Airflow](https://blog.godatadriven.com/testing-and-debugging-apache-airflow) - Article explaining how to apply unit testing, mocking and debugging to Airflow code.
 - [Get started developing workflows with Apache Airflow](http://michal.karzynski.pl/blog/2017/03/19/developing-workflows-with-apache-airflow/) - This brief introductory tutorial covers how to create data pipeline and processing workflow using DAG, operators, Sensor, using Xcoms to communicate between operators.
 - [Get started with Airflow + Google Cloud Platform + Docker](https://medium.com/@junjiejiang94/get-started-with-airflow-google-cloud-platform-docker-a21c46e0f797) - Step-by-step introduction by [Jayce Jiang](https://medium.com/@junjiejiang94).